How Much Will Obamacare Cost Me?

 - This tax applies if you sell your home and you make more than $250,000 (singles) or $500,000 (married couples) in capital gains.
 If you're selling investment property, you don't receive this exclusion.It all counts as capital gains.

-I Deduct Medical Expenses - If you deduct your medical expenses that aren't covered by your health insurance, Obamacare will cost you more.
-You can only deduct costs that exceed 10 percent of your income, up from 7.5 percent.
+I Deduct Medical Expenses - If you deduct your medical expenses that aren't covered by your health insurance, Obamacare initially cost you more.
+Until 2017, you could only deduct costs that exceeded 10 percent of your income.
+The Tax Cut and Jobs Act restored that level to 7.5 percent of income for tax years 2017 and 2018.
+In 2019, the level returns to 10 percent.

 I Use a Flexible Health Savings Account - You can only save $2,500 pre-tax.
 Over-the-counter drugs are no longer eligible FSA medical expenses.
 If you don't use FSA funds for medical expenses, the tax penalty increase to 20 percent.